chadzero5/openstick-mini-neogeo/README.md

 # openstick-mini-neogeo

-This is a simple remix of the Open Stick Mini by TheTrain (attribution is below)
+This is a simple remix of the Open Stick Mini by TheTrain (attribution is below).

-Everything below is a copy and paste from the original repo.
-I have made changes to the below that is relevant to this project.
-You can identify this with anything that has a strike through is from the original and my changes are listed next to it.

 Changes
-- Top panel converted to 4x 30mm arcade buttons.
+- Top panel converted to 4 x 30mm buttons.
 - 2 version of the top panel included, 1 has counter sunk holes, another has regular holes for pan / button top bolts.
-- 2x Aux buttons removed, changed the remaining 2 buttons to 16mm push buttons
+- 2 x aux buttons removed on the frame, changed the remaining 2 buttons to 16mm push buttons.
 - Added 3mm height on the frame, the top piece then becomes the "mid" piece.
-I then make another top 3mm piece without the joystick mounting holes (I do not like joystick mounting holes)
+I then make another top 3mm piece without the joystick mounting holes (I do not like joystick mounting holes).
 - Removed posts for a PCB.
 - No OLED screen support on this.

+Everything below is a copy and paste from the original repo.
+I have made changes to the below that is relevant to this project.
+You can identify this with anything that has a strike through is from the original and my changes are listed next to it.

 ---